logo for pulau-pangkor.com

 With the newfound peace many miners and shopkeepers came to the new city and within a year the city counted over 5000 inhabitants.
 With the growing tin industry, a good infra-structure was important.
 One of the first roads the was build was the Taiping-Kamunting road.

-Taiping was mainly a Chinese town.
+The city was mainly a Chinese town.
 But at one end of the town there were the British officers detached quarters, the military cantonment and the gaol.
 At the other end was the Indian settlement at Kota.

-Taiping's streets were kept clean by the Taiping Sanitary Board.
+The city streets were kept clean by the Taiping Sanitary Board.
 The reputation as a clean city as a cool town was enhanced by the cool weather and the water from the nearby highlands.

-Taiping's location was strategic because the nearby hills: Gunung Jijau rise up to over 1500 meter and it's only 20 km from the coast.
+The city's location was strategic because the nearby hills: Gunung Jijau rise up to over 1500 meter and it's only 20 km from the coast.

 Around 1885 the railway between the fast growing city and Port Weld was finished.
 It was the first railway in the Malaysian peninsula.
 However, by the end of the 19th century the administrative center of Perak slowly moved up to Ipoh.
-Taiping's importance was briefly resumed during the Japanese occupation.
-It became then the headquarter of the Japanese military administration of Malacca and Sumatra.
-During those day, many schools were turned into army bases.

 War Memorial Taiping